dmshvetsov/dmitryshvetsov.com/content/posts/2021-03-25-tools-of-strong-programmers/index.md

 A mentor can turn years of self-study into weeks, or months into days.

-Vlad Popov missed classes at university.
+Vlad Popov didn't get the knowledge he wanted at a university.
 Instead, he went to study with a person who knew the technology he was interested in better than anyone else in his country.
 Denis Muraviev conducted an intensive course "Advanced Flash Programming", where after a few days, designers were able to write ActionScript code [a relative of ECMAScript].

 > “When they explained to me what classes are, I didn’t understand why they were needed, when you can write procedures instead” - Vlad Popov